-- The Maltese Companies Act, 1995 to report to you if, in our opinion: - The information given in the Directors' report is not consistent with the financial statements. - Adequate accounting records have not been kept, or that returns adequate for our audit have not been received from branches not visited by us. - The financial statements are not in agreement with the accounting records and returns. - We have not received all the information and explanations we require for our audit. - Certain disclosures of Directors' remuneration specified by law are not made in the financial statements, giving the required particulars in our report. - The Listing Rules to review the statement made by the Directors that the business is a going concern together with supporting assumptions or qualifications as necessary.
+- The Maltese Companies Act (Cap.
+386), to report to you if, in our opinion: - Adequate accounting records have not been kept, or that returns adequate for our audit have not been received from branches not visited by us. - The financial statements are not in agreement with the accounting records and returns. - We have not received all the information and explanations we require for our audit. - Certain disclosures of Directors' remuneration specified by law are not made in the financial statements, giving the required particulars in our report. - The Listing Rules to review the statements made by the Directors that the business is a going concern together with supporting assumptions or qualifications as necessary.